marb61a/Course-Notes/Misc/Data Protection/Build EU GDPR data protection compliance from scratch.md

   -
   -

-Online Advertising (3:28 )
+Online Advertising

-    Start
+  -
+  -

-    67. Key considerations when posting ADs on your website (2:37 )
+Key considerations when posting ADs on your website

-    Start
+  -
+  -

-    68. Understanding cookies, beacons and other tracking technologies (6:03 )
+Understanding cookies, beacons and other tracking technologies -

-    Start
+  -

-    69. Cookies - Deep Dive (2:56 )
+Cookies - Deep Dive

-    Start
+  -
+  -

-    70. Web Browser Privacy and Security Features (7:29 )
+Web Browser Privacy and Security Features
+  -
+  -

 <br /> <br /> <br />